-- (a) when using external scores or ratings (e.g. from an external bureau or external rating agency) as drivers for the purpose of risk differentiation within a specific model, institutions should identify the grade assignment dynamics embedded in the external rating and understand the effect on their own grade assignment dynamics, considering the other risk drivers used: - (b) when using external ratings as target variables for the purpose of risk differentiation within a specific model (see Section 4.1.5), institutions should preserve their own grade assignment dynamics by taking the appropriate measures when necessary; - (c) when mapping internal grades to external grades in order to use external default rates to estimate PD, institutions should ensure that the grade assignment dynamics of the external ratings are sufficiently similar to their own internal grade assignment dynamics, or perform the necessary adjustments during risk quantification to compensate for any differences.
+- 106. Additionally, the following principles apply under the specific situations considered in (a) to (c) below: - (a) when using external scores or ratings (e.g. from an external bureau or external rating agency) as drivers for the purpose of risk differentiation within a specific model, institutions should identify the grade assignment dynamics embedded in the external rating and understand the effect on their own grade assignment dynamics, considering the other risk drivers used: - (b) when using external ratings as target variables for the purpose of risk differentiation within a specific model (see Section 5.1.5), institutions should preserve their own grade assignment dynamics by taking the appropriate measures when necessary; - (c) when mapping internal grades to external grades in order to use external default rates to estimate PD, institutions should ensure that the grade assignment dynamics of the external ratings are sufficiently similar to their own internal grade assignment dynamics, or perform the necessary adjustments during risk quantification to compensate for any differences.

-4.1.4 Use of ratings of third parties
+5.1.4 Use of ratings of third parties